Enable push notifications in a native iOS app

 2. Enter a name (for example, "Acoustic Connect APNs") and enable Apple Push Notifications service (APNs).

 3. Click Configure next to Apple Push Notifications service (APNs) and set Environment to Sandbox & Production unless your security team requires tighter scoping.
-The key is accepted at both APNs hosts regardless of this selection — the meaningful environment match is between your build's aps-environment entitlement and the environment your Connect administrator selects in Connect (see Step 2).
+The key is accepted at both APNs hosts regardless of this selection — keeping both selected here means you won't need to rotate the key when you later move to production.
 This setting cannot be changed once saved.

 4. Click Save > Continue > Register.